opendatatrentino/column-recognizers/docs/README.md

 </p>

-### General notes

 - Currently Column recognizers has a dependency on sweb clients
-- For concepts it seems to prefer global ids.
+- For concepts uses global ids.

 ### Usage